Liquid-ai/Plankton/user_needs/README.md

-This directory contains the data about robotics users needs in terms of simulation.
+This directory contains data we gathered about robotics users needs in terms of simulation.